nomad-cli/houston/README.md

 Another caveat is that Houston doesn't manage device tokens for you.
 You can roll your own infrastructure, or use [Rack::PushNotification](https://github.com/mattt/rack-push-notification).

+> Houston's is named for [Houston, TX](http://en.wikipedia.org/wiki/Houston), the metonymical home of [NASA's Johnson Space Center](http://en.wikipedia.org/wiki/Lyndon_B._Johnson_Space_Center), as in _Houston, We Have Liftoff!_.

+> It's part of a series of world-class command-line utilities for iOS development, which includes [Cupertino](https://github.com/mattt/cupertino) (Apple Dev Center management), [Shenzhen](https://github.com/mattt/shenzhen) (Building & Distribution), [Venice](https://github.com/mattt/venice) (In-App Purchase Receipt Verification), and [Dubai](https://github.com/mattt/dubai) (Passbook pass generation).

-> This project is part of a series of open source libraries covering the mission-critical aspects of an iOS app's infrastructure.
+> This project is also part of a series of open source libraries covering the mission-critical aspects of an iOS app's infrastructure.
 Be sure to check out its sister projects: [GroundControl](https://github.com/mattt/GroundControl), [SkyLab](https://github.com/mattt/SkyLab), [houston](https://github.com/mattt/houston), and [Orbiter](https://github.com/mattt/Orbiter).

-> It's also part of a series of world-class command-line utilities for iOS development, which includes [Cupertino](https://github.com/mattt/cupertino) (Apple Dev Center management), [Shenzhen](https://github.com/mattt/shenzhen) (Building & Distribution), [Venice](https://github.com/mattt/venice) (In-App Purchase Receipt Verification), and [Dubai](https://github.com/mattt/dubai) (Passbook pass generation).

 ## Installation